-In LAN environments, the mostly used type of connectivity is Wi-Fi.
-It is the technology which is used in radio wireless networking of devices.
+In LAN environments, the most used type of connectivity is Wi-Fi.
+It is the technology that is used in radio wireless networking of devices.
 Below are some features of this protocol

 - Fast data transfer is offered by this protocol